Maria Guerrero

 How to share pictures of your child online more safely

-- If you feel you must share, “share with care.”
+If you feel you must share, “share with care.”
 Always ask your child for their permission and consider both the short term and long term consequences of your post.
 Think twice about how what you share online might affect your child’s self-esteem and career in the future.

-- Never, never, never post photos in which the minor appears naked, including those of newborns, bath time, on the beach etc. Likewise, I also do not recommend uploading a photo of the minor with little clothing.
+Never post photos in which the minor appears naked, including those of newborns, bath time, on the beach etc. Likewise, I also do not recommend uploading a photo of the minor with little clothing.
 Leah Plunkett, author of Sharenthood: Why we should think before we talk about our kids online, has an excellent rule of thumb, “don’t post pictures in any state of undress.”

-- Never share your child’s full name.
+Never share your child’s full name

-- Don’t use social media as your photo album, download your photos to your own server space, or even better, your own hard drive.
+Don’t use social media as your photo album, download your photos to your own server space, or even better, your own hard drive.

 What should you do if you have already shared your child’s information online?